 If you’re out late and in need of sustenance, grab a yakitori, a bowl of ramen, or a burger, or some doner kebab…

 In keeping with Roppongi’s international flavor, most restaurants, both the fancy ones and the not-so-fancy ones, will be comfortable interacting with customers in English, and perhaps other language as well.
 And Roppongi is also home to Tokyo locations of international restaurant chains like Hard Rock Café.

 The Art Triangle Roppongi is the name given to three superb museums located in Roppongi, all within walking distance of each other: the Mori Art Museum, the Suntory Museum of Art, and the National Art Center, Tokyo.

 The National Art Center, Tokyo is Japan’s only national art museum that does not have a permanent collection.
 Instead, it holds various special exhibitions and hosts many Artist Associations’ exhibitions.
 The building, designed by famed architect Kisho Kurokawa with this purpose in mind, has a massive exhibition space, one of the largest in the country.

 The Suntory Museum of Art located on the 3rd floor of Tokyo Midtown, and it boasts an impressive collection of Japanese artwork and traditional crafts.
 There is also the must-see architecture by Kengo Kuma.

 The Mori Art Museum is found on the top floor of Roppongi Hills Mori Tower.
 Its focus is on contemporary art from Japan and Asia, although it has featured artists from around the globe.
 It puts on world-class special exhibitions year-round.

 If you’re in town at the right time of year, one can’t-miss art event is Roppongi Art Night.
-It typically runs from a Saturday morning to a Sunday afternoon in late May, and the festivities go all night.
 It’s a one-night extravaganza that’s all about making art more fun!